 The Infected Blood Inquiry has brought back traumatic memories for many people, which can be hard to deal with.
 While some people can share these feelings with friends or family that they trust, others feel alone and unable to confide in anyone.

-A confidential support service provided by the inquiry which is run by the British Red Cross is available to anyone affected by treatment with infected blood and blood products.
+A confidential support service provided by the inquiry which is run by the British Red Cross is available to anyone infected and affected by treatment with infected blood and blood products.
 This will be available until the inquiry publishes its final report, which is expected to be May 2024.

 To access the support call 0800 458 9473 or 020 3417 0280.
 Phone lines are open: